Alcée Fortier: Career

 Fortier taught French in the city high school for a time.
 He was hired as principal in the preparatory department of the University of Louisiana.

 In 1880 Fortier was elected professor of French in the University of Louisiana.
 He was reelected when it became Tulane University.
 He worked as a Professor of Romance Languages there his entire career.
 In addition to teaching European languages, he expanded his studies to include Louisiana Creole, Acadian French, and the Louisiana folklore of Acadians and African-American freedmen.

 Fortier was a prolific author, publishing a range of studies on the French literature of Louisiana and France; dialect studies of Louisiana Creoles, Acadians and Isleños; and Louisiana Creole folk tales translated into English.
 In 1903 he published a four-volume history of Louisiana that was well reviewed by the New York Times.
 He was a contributor to the Catholic Encyclopedia.

 He was also active in a range of new local, state, and national professional organizations.
 He was president of the Louisiana Historical Society (founded 1835) and the national Modern Language Association (founded 1883).
 He was appointed to the State Board of Education.
 In addition, he was active in the New Orleans Academy of Sciences (founded 1859) and American Folklore Society (founded 1888).

 Marriage and family

-On October 22, 1881, Fortier married Marie Lanauze, daughter of Adolphe Lanauze and Augustine Henriette Ferrand.
+On October 22, 1881, Fortier married Marie Lanauze, daughter of Adolphe Lanauze and Augustine Henriette Feraud.
 They had eight children.
 Her father Adolphe Lanauze was a native of France who had immigrated to New Orleans.
 He was a hardware merchant and the first commercial tenant in the Pontalba Buildings.
 Today, his former shop houses the 1850 Museum gift shop.

 Alcée Fortier died at his home in New Orleans on February 14, 1914.